Frequently Asked Questions

 Q. What about more bike racks/ski racks?

 A. There are bike racks on the front of the buses during the spring, summer, and fall.
-These racks have room for only two or three bikes.
+These racks have room for only two bikes.
 Bikes are allowed on these racks during the daylight hours on a first come – first serve basis.
 Bikes are not allowed after dusk since they can block the headlights.
 Bikes are not allowed inside the buses because they would block the aisles.
 Ski racks are not used on the side of the buses since the buses are already at the maximum allowable width for highway travel.
 The RTA performed a trial with a ski rack on the back of the buses, but they were immediately covered in highway grime.
 Skis and snowboards are allowed on the bus and must be held in front of the passenger.

 Q. How does the Denver Bus work?